 Christmas is the busiest time of the year for everyone.
 There’s so much to do, especially if you are planning to have family and loved ones visit this year.
 The tree needs to be decorated, there’s planning and shopping for gifts to do, there’s food and baking to prepare for…the list goes on.

 What about your pets though, particularly cats?
 A reality all cat owners must face is a huge number of hazards to watch out for during this busy time of the year.
-Luckily, we have some cat care-based solutions that will help you both enjoy the Christmas season without throwing an emergency trip to your veterinarian into the mix!
+Luckily, we have some cat care-based solutions.
+These tips will help you both enjoy the holiday season without throwing an emergency trip to your veterinarian into the mix!

 Problem #1: Christmas Trees

 Who doesn’t love Christmas trees?
 They’re a classic symbol of the Christmas season.
 Unfortunately, your cat is also a fan of them.
-It’s hard to keep kitties from playing with Christmas trees and their decorations.
+It’s hard to keep a cat from playing with Christmas trees and their decorations.
 Glass balls, garlands, beads, fake snow, ribbons, strings of Christmas lights, candy canes…you name it, it’s all hazardous for kitty.
-Your cat may also get the bright idea to climb up and into the tree!
+Your kitty may also get the bright idea to climb up and into the tree!

 Solutions: Aside from keeping a close eye on your kitty during the day, it’s best to put up your tree in a confined room where the door can be shut.
 Keep your kitty distracted while the tree is being decorated by providing them with toys and even a few treats away from the excitement.
 You may even need to put kitty in a separate room with the door shut when it’s time to decorate.
 You will need to confine your kitty away from the tree whenever you are not at home or sleeping as well.